 * For more information, please contact the local Chinese Embassy in your country.

-3. Please note CDSD 2022 Conference and the organizing committees of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by CDSD 2022 Conferences and conference Committee Board.
-Should your application be denied,CDSD 2022Conferences and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will CDSD 2022 Conferences and the organizing committee of the conference engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
-The registration fee cannot be refunded when the VISA application of individual being denied.
+3. Please note that theCDSD Conference and its organizing committees are not authorized to assist with your VISA application process beyond providing the Notification of Invitation Letter issued by theCDSD Conference and conference Committee Board.
+Should your application be denied,CDSD Conference and its organizing committee cannot change the decision of the Ministry of Foreign Affairs, nor will theCDSD Conference and its organizing committee engage in any discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
+The registration fee cannot be refunded when the VISA application of individual is denied.

-4. It takes around one month for the Embassy to process the VISA application, please register as early as you can to make sure you have enough time.
+4. It takes around one month for the Embassy to process the VISA application, please register as early as possible and ensure you have enough time to get your visa.